 The major ad platforms have become so advanced that it has leveled the playing field for media buyers.
 In the early days, ad agencies focused on in-house ad buying technologies and created an advantage due to opportunities that could only be taken advantage of by agencies.

 But now, the Facebook & Google algorithms are so advanced where the skillset barrier is much lower.
 A common & effective strategy for targeting on Facebook now is “just let Facebook’s algorithm do it’s thing” and hope it produces results.
 Also due to the popularity of these platforms, it is easier and cheaper than ever to find skilled & talented buyers familiar with these platforms.

 An example of this is with day parting.
 Facebook & Google’s algorithms for the most part could be set on “automatic” without manual intervention.
-However, ad platforms like Pinterest are still underdeveloped where the platform still inefficiently spends ad budgets.
-This is where agencies with custom in-house software become more valuable as they can automatically distribute spend to take advantages of inefficient day parting.
+This is where agencies with custom in-house software become more valuable as they can automatically distribute spend to take advantage of inefficient day parting.

 For example, let’s assume a brand spends $200k per month on Facebook and pays a typical 15% of ad-spend fee which equates to $30k each month.

 That 15% agency fee could be used to invest in the creation of an internal creative team (e.g head of creative, copywriter, designer).
 This creative team would initially support only the “Facebook ads” channel because it’s the channel with the highest demand for creatives.

 However, over time as the creative team builds up internal skill sets, the brand is able to gain a better understanding of the customer pain points and what value propositions resonate the most.
 The customer research & learnings are also all retained in-house.